ajpalec/project_portfolio/README.md

-# drexel_ds_sharing
+# Project Portfolio
-Shared projects from Data Science classes at Drexel University
+Viewable portfolio of projects, primarily (at this time) from Data Science classes at Drexel University.